On-Point-RND/RePlay-Accelerated/README.md

 The `hyperparameter_experiment.yaml` configuration is used solely to iterate over `batch_size`, `max_seq_len`, and `loss_sample_count`.
 To change other parameters, you need to modify them in their respective configuration files.

 ## Acknowledgements
-This repository is build upon the [RePlay repository] (https://github.com/sb-ai-lab/RePlay/tree/main).
+This repository is build upon the [src repository] (https://github.com/sb-ai-lab/src/tree/main).
 Triton kernels is based on the code of [ml-cross-entropy]( https://github.com/apple/ml-cross-entropy/tree/main).